How Much Does Skylight Installation Cost in 2026?

 | Single venting skylight | 6-8 hours |

-| Multiple skylights | 1-3 days |
+| Multiple skylights (2-3) | 1-3 days |

 | Custom/oversized skylight | 2-4 days |

-Signs You Need a Skylight Repair or Replacement
+Signs You Need Skylight Repair or Replacement

 If you already have a skylight, watch for these warning signs:

-- !Water stains around the skylight -- could be a flashing failure or a cracked seal
+- !Water stains around the skylight — could be a flashing failure or a cracked seal

-- !Cracked glass or frame -- storm damage or age-related deterioration
+- !Cracked glass or frame — storm damage or age-related deterioration

-If you notice any of these, get a professional inspection.
+If you notice any of these, get a professional roof inspection.
 A small repair now ($200-$500) can prevent a much larger water damage problem later.

 Common Skylight Installation Mistakes to Avoid

-1. Skipping the Flashing Kit
+1. Skipping the Manufacturer Flashing Kit

 Generic or improvised flashing is the number one cause of skylight leaks.
 Always use the manufacturer's flashing kit designed for your specific skylight model and roof type.
+A $100 kit prevents thousands in water damage.

 2. Choosing the Wrong Size

-3. Ignoring Orientation
+3. Ignoring Roof Orientation

 4. DIY Installation

-5. Not Checking for Obstructions
+5. Not Checking for Obstructions First

 How to Choose a Skylight Installer in NJ